ezsystems/ezpublish-legacy/doc/features/4.1/webdav_readme.txt

 on the link "Connect to a Web site that you can use to store your documents and pictures"), then enter **http://webdav.ezp:port/siteaccess**, where *siteaccess* is a siteaccess that you will use (eg. **plain_site_user**) and *port* is the port on which you connect to WebDAV (**80** by default).
+The port might not be needed depending on your version of Microsoft Windows.
 You will be requested to enter the username and password for the connection.
 The connection will appear as a shortcut in My Computer.
 If you cannot open the connection at a later time, try dragging it from My Computer to an Internet Explorer window.